|Duration||9 Months Part-Time|

 - Regulatory Affairs Associate

-- Students accepted on the Postgraduate in Certificate Clinical Trials are expected to hold an honours primary degree (NFQ Level 8), minimum second class honours grade 2, or equivalent, in a Science or health related discipline, or relevant subject area.
+- Students accepted on the Postgraduate Certificate in Clinical Trials are expected to hold a Second Class Honours Grade II in a primary honours degree (NFQ, Level 8), or equivalent, in a science or health-related discipline, or relevant subject area.

 - In exceptional circumstances, applicants with an honours primary degree (NFQ Level 8 or international equivalent) in an unrelated field, and who can demonstrate relevant experience in clinical research, may be considered under Recognition of Prior Learning (RPL) for entry to the programme, subject to the approval of the programme team.

 - Applicants may be asked to participate in an interview.

-- In all cases, decisions will be based on qualifications and quality of application.
+- In all cases, decisions will be based on the qualifications and quality of the application.

-- Access to a laptop or desktop (either Mac OS or Windows) running a relatively recent operating system (Windows 7 or Mac OSX 10.8, 10.9, 10.10 or later).
+- You will need access to a laptop or desktop (either Mac OS or Windows) running a relatively recent operating system (Windows 7, 8, 8.1, 10 or Mac OSX 10.8, 10.9, 10.10 or later).
 UCC supports access to the Canvas Virtual Learning Environment through IOS and Android apps, which are available from the respective App stores.

-- Access to a reliable broadband connection with at least 2MB download speeds.
+- You will need access to a reliable broadband connection with at least 2MB download speeds.
 You can test your broadband or 4G speeds by visiting http://www.speedtest.net.

-- A modern standards compliant web browser.
+- You must have a modern web browser installed.
 The most reliable options for use with UCC online learning are Mozilla Firefox and Google Chrome.
 Download and installation instructions will be provided.
 Safari is not suitable.

-- Common plug-ins such as Java and Flash Runtimes.
+- You must have Java and Flash Runtimes installed.
 Download and installation instructions will be provided.

-- An Office suite of software (Microsoft Office 2003 or later or equivalent) and a PDF reader (preferably Adobe Acrobat Reader XI or later).
+- You will require an Office suite of software (Microsoft Office 2003 or later or equivalent) and a PDF reader (preferably Adobe Acrobat Reader XI or later).
 Please note that registered UCC students have access to discounted software from Microsoft and Adobe.